Yo-kai Watch: Reception

 The original Yo-kai Watch game received a score of 36/40 from Famitsu, with its sequel Yo-kai Watch 2 also scoring 36/40.
 Yo-kai Watch 2 won the Grand Prize in the Japan Game Awards.
 It also won 3 other awards: The Best Sales Award, and two Excellence Awards (for the 2nd game and its third version).
 In 2014, Yo-kai Watchs manga in CoroCoro Comic won the 38th Kodansha Manga Award in the Best Children's Manga category.
 In the following year, it also was awarded the Best Children's manga at the 60th Shogakukan Manga Awards.

+Series mascot Jibanyan was at the center of artwork for the 2014 holding of the World Hobby Fair, was chosen as the kids goodwill ambassador of the Hawaii Tourism Board in Japan in 2015, and was one of the 8 "Olympics Ambassadors" for the 2020 Summer Olympics.

 When the anime first aired, in 2014, the franchise became popular in Japan.
 By February, the first game, which originally sold only 53,654 copies, was at over 500,000 shipped and the anime was surpassing Pokémon in the TV rankings; being compared to it and being dubbed the "Pokémon Killer".
 By the second game's release, the first game had sold 1,195,287 copies and the second game surpassed that at release at 1,316,707 copies.
 The third version also impressed, at 1,244,171 units.

 Even the president of Level-5, Akihiro Hino, was surprised by Yo-kai Watch's popularity.
-"While I did believe that it would get its break, honestly, to have it come this far, where the children of Japan would get so hopped-up on Yo-kai, to the point where all the goods would sell out, is something I didn’t expect."
+"While I did believe that it would get its break, honestly, to have it come this far, where the children of Japan would get so hopped-up on Yo-kai, to the point where all the goods would sell out, is something I didn't expect."
 They were the second most popular characters in Japan, in a survey by Video Research Ltd. Explanations for its popularity ranged from catchy songs and dances, to being something parents and kids could enjoy together, to "weird adults" not being interested in it.
 Hino himself said that it was the relatable characters and situations relatable to modern kids that made it popular.

 This also translated into toy sales, racking in 55.2 billion yen for Namco Bandai.
 Yo-kai Watch toys were frequently out of stock; people having to wait in lotteries to get a Yo-kai Watch and search hard for medals.
 Other merchandise had to wait longer because of the long licensing wait times.
 This demand made it the second highest product in Nikkei Trendy that year.